 Always make a back-up of your essential files and folders, so they are not lost in case of system corruption or infection by hackers.
 Use USB sticks, external hard drives, cloud storage systems to save some important files in more than one place.

 Encryption prevents any stolen data to be opened, used, or exposed if, for example, someone has stolen your computer.
 You can encrypt your entire hard drive on Mac or PC in security settings.
 For PC go to Settings > System > About and scroll down to Device Encryption.
 For Mac go to System Preferences > Security & Privacy > FileVault and turn it on.
 If your PC doesn’t support Device encryption you can download Bitlocker or VeraCrypt software to encrypt your data.

-In order to restrict access to important or confidential files and folders, you can password protect them.
-However, you should always save a file containing the passwords in use, for example in an Excel sheet, so that you do not forget them.
-Also, always make a back-up of those files and folders in a single password protected password external drive, so they are not lost in the case of system corruption or infection.
+In order to restrict access to important or confidential files and folders, you can password-protect them.
+However, you should always save a file containing the passwords in use, for example, in an Excel sheet or a password manager, so that you don't forget them.

 You can password-protect your documents in Word following the following steps.
 After creating the Word document, click on Tools and select Protect document.
 In the field labeled Password to open and Password to modify, enter passwords of your choice.
 If you’d like to remove your personal information from this file, checkmark the Privacy tab.